-- Financial - financial audits provide an independent assessment of whether reported financial information is presented fairly in accordance with generally accepted accounting principles (GAAP).
+- Financial - independent assessment of whether reported financial information is presented fairly in accordance with generally accepted accounting principles (GAAP)

-- Compliance - compliance audits provide an assessment based on criteria established by provisions of laws, regulations, contracts, grant agreements or other requirements that could affect the resources of the Commonwealth or the efficiency of providing services to the public.
+- Compliance - the assessment is based on criteria established by provisions of laws, regulations, contracts, grant agreements, or other requirements that could affect the resources of the Commonwealth or the efficiency of providing services to the public

-- Operational - operational or performance audits provide objective analysis to assist management and those charged with governance to improve program performance, costs and efficiency by providing corrective actions and recommendations for internal controls.
+- Operational - these performance audits provide objective analysis to assist management and those charged with governance to improve program performance, costs and efficiency by providing corrective actions and recommendations for internal controls

-- Information Systems - information systems audits include the analysis of the design or implementation of hardware, applications or software systems, as well as managing IT vulnerabilities and internal controls.
+- Information Systems - audits include the analysis of the design or implementation of hardware, applications, or software systems, as well as managing IT vulnerabilities and internal controls